studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ***How it's work***

-For example, put a look on what we have do for get pages before we have server-side rendering:
+For example, put a look on what we have do for get pages before we have server-side injecting:
 ```
 try{